-The greater the floor area, the greater the cost.
-Whether you’re going to spend £600/m² or £2,000/m², if you want to build a house for under £150,000, you’re going to have to build a relatively small one.
+If you want to build a house for under £150,000, you’re going to have to build a relatively small one.
+The bigger the house, the more bricks, blocks, flooring, roof tiles (and so on) will be required.

 You’ll spend around 15% of your build costs on the external wall and, metre for metre, blockwork is considered to be the cheapest.

 Your kitchen is a great place to reduce some costs without compromising on style or quality.

 - Go to a smaller local firm for low-cost, high-quality units.
 Suppliers such as Pineland Furniture will be able to supply units with no chipboard or ply for less than £5,000 — cheaper if you paint them yourself

 - Pick out the better ranges at high street names.
 The mainstream kitchen suppliers offer impressive ranges.
 Make the most of (almost-constant) sales or be prepared to negotiate